gardener/machine-controller-manager/docs/FAQ.md

 ### How can I update the dependencies of MCM?

 MCM uses `gomod` for depedency management.
 Developer should add/udpate depedency in the go.mod file.
-Please run following command to automatically revendor the dependencies.
+Please run following command to automatically tidy the dependencies.
 ```
-make revendor
+make tidy
 ```